SylviaSankar/com.acti.automation/README.md

 # com.acti.automation
-# Readme file is to give the glimpse about this framework - A deatailed notes
+# Read me file is to give the glimpse about this framework - A detailed notes